On the hierarchy of natural theories: Analogues of Martin's Conjecture

-\end{enumerate} \end{theorem} This is roughly to say that any recursive monotone operator that must either be as weak as the identity operator in the limit or as strong as the consistency operator in the limit.
+By G\"odel's second incompleteness theorem, $[\varphi]_T\neq[\varphi \wedge \mathsf{Con}_T(\ulcorner\varphi\urcorner)]_T$ for $T$-consistent $\varphi$.
+So a function that oscillates between these two outputs cannot converge on either.
+That is, such a function can neither be as weak as the identity operator in the limit nor as strong as the consistency operator in the limit.

-Theorem \ref{first-montalban} generalizes into the effective transfinite.
-For the rest of this section we will be interested in theories of iterated consistency that are finitely axiomatized over $T$ (that is, equivalent to $T+\varphi$ for some sentence $\varphi$).
-Accordingly, in this section we will work with a definition of iterated consistency sequences that guarantees this property.
-To this end, we fix an effective presentation $\prec$ of a recursive ordinal.
-Using G\"{o}del's fixed point lemma, we define the predicate $\mathsf{Con}^\star$ as follows: